 The successful candidates will be the ones who love music and show focus and ambition in their instrument(s).
 By doing so and participating in the musical life of the School, they will be our leading lights, setting an example of enthusiasm, curiosity and dedication to the many other Forest pupils who are musicians but not award holders.

-Music Scholars who join Forest via the 11+ selection are expected to continue with music in the classroom to at least GCSE level.
+Although not an official requirement, Music Scholars who join Forest via the 11+ selection continue with music in the classroom to at least GCSE level.

 What is your best advice for preparation for the audition?